The Fillmore

 The Fillmore is a historic music venue in San Francisco, California.

 Built in 1912 and originally named the Majestic Hall, it became the Fillmore Auditorium in 1954.
 It is in Western Addition, on the edge of the Fillmore District and Upper Fillmore neighborhood.

+Since 2007, it has been operated by Live Nation, which has since named new clubs and renamed existing ones after the Fillmore.